cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 while x > 0 do
     if x >= 10 then break; end;
     print("in loop");
-    x = vault1.@coal;  // Jusst changing the value of x in some way
+    x = vault1.@coal;  // Just changing the value of x in some way
 end;
 printflush(message1);
 ```